Home > Graduate Programs > GSOM > Dual Degrees > MADI&MAT

 Teacher certified M.A. in Discipleship/M.A. in Teaching students have the program options of earning:

 - Special Education

 to add to their initial certification.
 Students seeking additional certificates will be required to pass the appropriate state certification (TExES) tests.

 In order to pursue a Dual Master's Degree program, the applicant must apply to, meet the existing admission requirements for, and be accepted into each of the master's degrees which comprise the dual degree program.

-Note: Church Membership Requirement (for Admission into the Ph.D. in Leadership Studies’ Ministry Concentration, Master’s Ministry Degrees, and Advanced Ministry Certificate Programs): Within the last 12 months the applicant must have been an active member of a Christian church that holds Jesus Christ as Lord and Savior and who holds solely the Old Testament and the New Testament as sacred Scripture.
+Note: Church Membership Requirement (for admission into the Ed.D. in Educational Leadership—all concentrations, Ph.D. in Leadership Studies’ Ministry Concentration, Master’s Ministry Degrees, and Advanced Ministry Certificate Programs): Within the last 12 months, the applicant must have been an active member of a Christian church that holds Jesus Christ as Lord and Savior and who holds solely the Old Testament and the New Testament as sacred Scripture.
 Click for Church Membership form.

 Continuance in the M.A. in Teaching program past the first 12 hours is pending submission of a satisfactory score on the Miller Analogies Test (MAT) or Graduate Record Examinations® (GRE®).

 M.A.
 IN DISCIPLESHIP REQUIRED CURRICULUM - 30 hours (excluding prerequisites)